iitc-project/ingress-intel-total-conversion/README.md

 ingress intel total conversion (IITC)
 =====================================

+## What this fork is

+This is me messing around with IITC.

+Changes to Maxfield plugin:
+- Display in console the names of the portals

+Changes to Bookmarks plugin:
+- Export to Tab Separated Values
+- Export bookmarks to a list of URLS for http://www.ingress-maxfield.com/
+- Export bookmarks to a list of URLS for http://www.ingressrouteplanner.com/

 Since the [breunigs](https://github.com/breunigs/ingress-intel-total-conversion) IITC branch was deleted, I've created this one to continue some development.